Webinterpret/monitoing/README.md

 The container exposes the following ports by default:

 - `80`: Grafana web interface.
-- `8083`: InfluxDB Admin web interface.
+- `8888`: Chronograf web interface.
 - `8084`: InfluxDB HTTPS API (not usable by default).
 - `8086`: InfluxDB HTTP API.